twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-27-unwise-attention-and-sufferings%zh.rst

 All the taints are coming from unwise attention and ending up in dukkha sacca.
 With unwise attention and kilesa arises.
 Beings are doing actions with kilesa.
 They encounter ageing, sickness and death with actions and arriving to the planes of existence.
 Axle of taints is broken down and ends the problems with wise attention.
 Don’t follow the paths of smile and grimace.
 It can’t be free from ageing and death.

 Noble beings (ariyas) can smile because they are free from ageing and death.
-They don’t have anything for the grimace and only have Saṁvega (for other living beings because they had direct experienced of dukkha sacca and the taste of Nibbāna).
+They don’t have anything for the grimace and only have Saṁvega for other living beings because they had direct experienced of dukkha sacca and the taste of Nibbāna.
 Because of unwise attention beings are wandering among the planes of existence.

 In the Saṃyutta Nikāya (Khandhavagga), Ven.
 Mahākoṭṭhita asked Ven.
 Sāriputta “Someone has sīla and what should he do?”
 The answer was; he should have wise attention.
 Therefore whatever is arising and contemplate its impermanence and no taints arise.
 Contemplate the five khandhas as impermanent, suffering, disease, a tumour, a dart, misery, affliction, alien, disintegrating, empty and non-self (11 ways).